Tom Schneider

+Poker career

 At the 2007 World Series of Poker Schneider won his first two WSOP bracelets, one in Omaha Hi/Lo 8 or Better/Seven-Card Stud Hi/Lo and the second in Seven-Card Stud Hi/Lo.
 He made the final table of the $2,500 H.O.R.S.E. event, finishing in fourth place.
 These finishes earned him the 2007 WSOP Player of the Year award.

 On September 16, 2008, Schneider won the event #24 of the World Championship of Online Poker, a $530 buy-in No-Limit 2-7 Single Draw tournament.
 Schneider, who uses the name 'luvgamble' on PokerStars, bested a field of 308 to win the $42,000 first prize.

 Schneider won his third WSOP bracelet in the $1,500 H.O.R.S.E. event at the 2013 World Series of Poker, defeating Owais Ahmed heads-up to win $259,960.
 He won his fourth bracelet in the $5,000 H.O.R.S.E. event defeating Benjamin Scholl.

 As of 2017, his total live tournament winnings exceed $2,400,000.
 His 46 cashes at the WSOP account for $1.6 million of those winnings.

+Tom was the co-host of the popular poker podcast, Beyond The Table, along with Karridy Askenasy and Dan Michalski, creator and head blogger at Pokerati, where Tom was a contributing columnist.

+Other appearances

 On a side note, Schneider plays an uncredited role as a poker dealer on CSI episode 16 of season 13 "Last Lady Standing".
-He is shown briefly in a video as a dealer of the “1998 Palermo Poker Open” Final Table.
+He is shown briefly in a video as a dealer of the "1998 Palermo Poker Open" Final Table.

+Business and other interests

+As of 2017, he is chief financial officer of Loudmouth Golf.
+He wears their sport coats on Poker Night in America TV shows.
+He was also the Controller for Ping Golf.
+He is the author of the book Oops!
+I Won Too Much Money: Winning Wisdom from the Boardroom to the Poker Table which provides lessons for both poker and business.